 Skip to main content

 This guide explains how to copy data between AI Object Storage buckets using s5cmd and Rclone.
+Use it to move datasets into CoreWeave AI Object Storage so that your workloads can read and write to a high-performance, S3-compatible store.
 You can also use s3cmd or Cyberduck to copy data to CoreWeave AI Object Storage.
-The same approaches can also be used to transfer data from any S3-compatible storage service, such as AWS S3, Azure Blob Storage, or Google Cloud Storage.
+You can also use the same approaches to transfer data from any S3-compatible storage service, such as AWS S3, Azure Blob Storage, or Google Cloud Storage.

 Choose a migration tool